danielendeg/nugetpackageupdate/specs/FHIR/DR/fhir-dr-gen1.md

 1. Data replication is available in an Azure paired region or a specific region where applicable.
 1. Recovery Point Objective (RPO) is 15 minutes; Recovery Time Objective (RTO) is 120 minutes.
 1. Database failover takes place when the disaster happens.
-The default is automatic failover, unless a manual trigger is required.
+Automatic failover is enabled per Cosmos DB documentation.
 1. A one-time support ticket is required to enable the feature

 **Phase II - Generally available, mid-May, 2021**